 - If you bank online, screenshots of your online account likely won't be accepted, but you should still be able to download a statement from your online account.

-- The photo must be clear and displays all four corners of the document.
+- The photo must be clear and display all four corners of the document.

 - The file size must be at least 100 KB but no larger than 2 MB.